thaolt/video_cinematic/README.md

 Changes Log
 -----------

+### 1.2.2
+*   feature: auto disabled all popup players if PHP version less than 5.3.0

 ### 1.2.1
 *   added settings for admin to enable/disable overlay player on dashboard/profile/listing
 *   minify JS & CSS